opensource-force/osf-blog/content/posts/you_are_not_a_number/part_3/index.md

 [oh-the-forties-were-a-looong-time-ago]: https://www.nationalgeographic.com/history/article/141207-world-war-advertising-consumption-anniversary-people-photography-culture
 [flatiron]: https://en.wikipedia.org/wiki/Flat_Iron_Building_(Chicago)

-[^3]: "If you make your money from ads, I've got no beef with you.
+[^3]: If you make your money from ads, I've got no beef with you.
 The ad-dispensing companies have made it their mission to encroach on your creative space as much as possible to extract value from your hard work.
-I'm here to help carve out a path to you making more money in addition to how you use the ad networks."
+I'm here to help carve out a path to you making more money in addition to how you use the ad networks.

+[^13]: If you look at Google's P&L statements, you'll see that search comprises by far the largest part of their revenue.
+What I mean here by saying the "real money maker" is that the adsense platform is what put google into every nook and cranny of your internet, and allowed them to charge what they charge for knowing who you are.

-[^4]: "When Google created a parent company Alphabet, Alphabet dropped the don't be evil.
+[^4]: When Google created a parent company Alphabet, Alphabet dropped the don't be evil.
 The don't be evil line moved to Google's code of conduct.
-I wanted to avoid inferring anything from this, but when you change something like don't be evil to anything else, it's worth a questioning glance."
+I wanted to avoid inferring anything from this, but when you change something like don't be evil to anything else, it's worth a questioning glance.